masonfaldet/CLS-Hidden-Geometry/README.md

 Research tools for exploring Vision Transformer (ViT) `[CLS]`–state geometry on ImageNet-1k.
 This repo provides:

-- A drop-in subclass of `transformers.ViTForImageClassification` with:
+- A subclass of `transformers.ViTForImageClassification` with:
   - Per-layer `[CLS]` extraction and caching for any ImageNet class
   - Cosine MMD and **MK-MMD** (mixture-kernel MMD) across layers / labels
   - Per-layer kernel mean embedding scores $ \hat{\mu}_{{t,y}}(c_t(z)) $ for query images